benjackson33/tic-tac-toe/README.md

 https://benjackson33.github.io/tic-tac-woah/

+- Player one choose a character then, player two your turn.
 - Feel like rocking out while you play, button's top left.
 Or chill out with some ocean sounds, same spot.
 Stay mellow.
 - Click on a square to start, surfer goes first